Sports Studies (SPST)

 Fundamentals of marketing sport and of using sport to market other products.
 Focus on product definition, branding, distribution channels, advertising and promotion.

 A study of legal concerns in sport and exercise programming.
 A focus on legal liability and risk management in a wide variety of sport and exercise programs and facilities.
-Must be junior or senior to enroll.

 A study of the methods and materials utilized in research in sport studies.
 Focus on the consumption and production of research; writing-intensive.
 Must be junior or senior.